How to Recruit the HR Leader Who Will Build Your Culture and Not Just Document It

 The Retention Problem Nobody Talks About During the Search

-The second is insufficient executive sponsorship.
+The second issue is insufficient executive sponsorship.
 HR leaders do their best work when the CEO and leadership team treat people strategy as a genuine business priority.
 When HR is treated as a support function rather than a strategic one, even the strongest HR leader will eventually stop being effective and start looking elsewhere.
 The conversation about how the CEO views HR should happen before a search begins, not after an offer is made.

 The Bottom Line